Push-to-Connect Plumbing Systems: The Difference Between SharkBite Brass Push, ProLock Push and EvoPEX Push Fittings

-The lead-free DZR Brass construction ensures durability and reliability.
-Brass Push couplings, adapters and elbows allow you to make connections and transitions easily, especially in tight spaces — no crimping, glue or soldering needed — while other products in the line can solve specific needs entirely.
+The lead-free DZR brass construction ensures durability and reliability.
+Brass push-to-connect couplings, adapters and elbows allow you to make connections and transitions easily, especially in tight spaces — no crimping, glue or soldering needed — while other products in the line can solve specific needs entirely.

 - Connect hot and cold water lines with water heater connectors.

 - Install washing machines and ice makers quickly with outlet boxes ready-made with connectors and framing.

 - Easily shut off water access to fixtures and appliances when performing maintenance and repairs using brass push-to-connect ball valves.